Hyperxq/Project-Builder-schematics-docs/src/content/docs/core-concepts/schematic-context.md

 description: What is schematic context?.
 ---

-## Introduction
+## What is Schematic Context?

-The `SchematicContext` is an essential parameter provided to Rule factory functions in Schematics, acting as the second argument after `Tree`.
-While `Tree` deals with the file system, representing files and their hierarchy, `SchematicContext` offers a broader perspective, giving you tools and capabilities for the current execution of a schematic.
-This includes:
+When you create a schematic, you're given a toolbox called `SchematicContext`.
+It comes right after the `Tree` parameter in your schematic functions.
+If `Tree` helps you manage files and folders, think of `SchematicContext` as your magic wand for everything else - from running additional tasks to logging messages during your schematic's journey.

 ```typescript title="Adding Tasks"
 import { NodePackageInstallTask, Rule, SchematicContext, Tree } from '@angular-devkit/schematics';